Introduction

 Don’t forget to organize your findings clearly along the way.

-All your learnings should be attributed to the right team member or department.
+All your learnings should be attributed to the right team member or department by business process type.
 You can also group and categorize your learnings into different phases, functions and actions.

 Step 3: Outline a sequence of steps